-The following chart provides contact information for the on-campus law enforcement agency to be contacted in the event that a Kean University student is believed to be missing at each respective location.
+The following information provides contact for the on-campus law enforcement agency to be contacted in the event that a Kean University student is believed to be missing at each respective location.

-Union Campus Kean Ocean Wenzhou-Kean Emergency: 9-1-1 Emergency: 9-1-1 Emergency: 1-1-0 Kean University Department of Public Safety and Police: (908) 737-4800 Ocean County College Campus Security and Public Safety Department: (732) 255-0400, Press 6 Wenzhou-Kean Security: 0577-55870100 or 0577- 55870033 KUPD On Campus Extension: 74800 OCC Public Safety On- Campus Extension: 2200 Not Applicable
+Union Campus

+Emergency 9-1-1

+Public Safety and Police (908) 737-4800

+KUPD On Campus Extension 7-4800

+Skylands Campus

+Emergency - 9-1-1 Public Safet ty and Police (908) 737-4800

+Ocean Campus

+Emergency 9-1-1

+Security and Public Safety (732) 255-0400, Press 8

+Public Safetu On-Campus Extensio n2200

+Wenzhou-Kean Campus

+Emergency 119 Security 0577-55870100 or 0577-55870033

-Any time a student is believed to be missing, the on-campus law enforcement agency must be contacted immediately, as provided in the chart above.
-Upon notification, the respective on-campus law enforcement agency, designated Student Affairs personnel, and/or Residential Student Services personnel work together to locate missing students, notify appropriate local law enforcement, and check on the welfare of such students.
+Any time a student is believed to be missing, the on- campus law enforcement agency must be contacted immediately, as provided in the chart above.
+Upon notification, the respective on- campus law enforcement agency, designated Student Affairs personnel, and/or Residence Life personnel work together to locate missing students, notify appropriate local law enforcement, and check on the welfare of such students.